14. Appendices

 |

-- in [1]: we open an SQL script
+- in [1]: open a SQL script

 - in [4]: the script to be executed